ILIYANGERMANOV/sense-lang/README.md

 **Benefits**
 - **Easy to learn:** minimal and simple syntax.
-- **Focus only on what matters:** write domain logic and algorithms only.
+- **Focus only on what matters:** write only what matters - domain logic and algorithms.
 - **Platform agnostic:** Android, iOS, Web, Desktop, Backend
 - **Frameworks/libraries agnostic:** you can target which libs/frameworks you want and the Sense Compiler will generate the code for you.